OpenLiberty/ci.maven/docs/install-feature.md

 To install the missing features declared in the `server.xml` file, set the `acceptLicense` parameter to `true` but do not specify any `feature` names in the `features` configuration.

+This goal is not supported if the Liberty runtime is installed from from the Open Liberty runtime package, `io.openliberty:openliberty-runtime:17.0.0.3-RC`.
+You will get a Maven build error since the `bin/installUtiltiy` command is removed from the Open Liberty runtime package.
+The Open Liberty runtime is always bundled with all applicable features and there isn't any need to install any additional feature.

 ###### Additional Parameters

 The following parameters are supported by this goal in addition to the [common parameters](common-parameters.md#common-parameters).
 Place them within the `features` configuration element.